g0ncal0/esof_quickFork/README.md

 Our flutter app provides the solution to this while being easy to use.
 Just use your already existing Sigarra's login and associate your prefered payment method, either using MbWay or using your debit/credit card.
 After this you'll be able to access our shop from where you can select which ticket you wanna buy.
 Finally, in the canteen, when you're asked to, just click the bought ticket and show it.

-That's it, if you are a user of FEUP's canteen you'll surelly love our app.
+That's it, if you are a user of FEUP's canteen you'll surely love our app.

 "So, how much time do you spend on the queues?"